Dr.Fone - System Repair (iOS)

 press the volume button

-2. Free Up Space on iPad
+Fix 2: Free Up Storage Space on Your iPad

 tap on the ipad storage option